-Certificate IV Information, Digital Media & Technology: Business & Social Media Marketing
+Certificate IV in Digital Media Technologies: Business & Social Media Marketing

 This course provides the skills and knowledge for an individual to be competent to design, develop and use digital media technologies as an assistant information and communications technology (ICT) specialist working independently or as part of a larger development team.
 The course specifically covers how to integrate search engine optimisation, social media elements and social media marketing principals into a Website design.

 Section 1: DESIGN CONCEPTS & ANALYTICS